bytebase/bytebase.com-old/content/blog/schema-review-policy-mysql.md

 - Require primary key

-A table without a primary key is hard to identify a particular record.
-Bytebase provides the rule “Require primary key” to enforce each table has a primary key.
+It is hard to identify a particular record for a table without a primary key.
+Bytebase provides the rule - “Require primary key” to enforce each table to have a primary key.

 ### Schema